The Batman (film)

 Following Affleck's departure as the star in January 2019, Pattinson was cast in May, and additional actors joined later that year.
 Filming took place from January 2020 to March 2021 and was halted for several months due to the COVID-19 pandemic.
-The production occurred throughout the United Kingdom, including on location in England and Scotland, as well as at Warner Bros.
+The production occurred throughout the United Kingdom, with location shooting in England and Scotland, as well as on soundstages at Warner Bros.
 Studios Leavesden.
 Cinematographer Greig Fraser shot the film with Industrial Light & Magic's StageCraft virtual production technology, while Michael Giacchino composed the musical score.
 The film has over 1,500 visual effects shots and is one of the longest superhero films ever made.
+The Batman used an extensive viral marketing campaign during and after production.

-After facing multiple delays caused by the COVID-19 pandemic, The Batman was theatrically released in the United States on March 4, 2022, three days after premiering at the Lincoln Center in New York City.
-The film received mostly positive reviews, with praise for Reeves's approach, the performances of Pattinson and Kravitz, and the cinematography and score, although the tone, runtime, and third act received some criticism.
+After facing multiple delays caused by the COVID-19 pandemic, The Batman was theatrically released in the United States on March 4, 2022, three days after premiering at Lincoln Center in New York City.
+The film received positive reviews from critics, with praise for Reeves's approach, the performances of Pattinson and Kravitz, and the cinematography and score, although the tone, runtime, and third act received some criticism.
+Batman's depiction and characterization prompted critical analysis from several commentators, as did themes exploring class conflict and inequality.
 It was a commercial success, grossing over $772 million worldwide against a $185–200 million budget, making it the seventh-highest-grossing film of 2022 and Warner Bros.'s highest-grossing pandemic release.
 Its financial performance set several pandemic-era box office records, particularly for IMAX screenings.
 The film was nominated for three Academy Awards and received numerous other accolades.

-The Batman is intended to start a trilogy and the "Batman Epic Crime Saga" franchise.
-A sequel, The Batman: Part II, is scheduled for release on October 1, 2027, while a spin-off television series starring Farrell, The Penguin, debuted on HBO in late 2024.
+The Batman is intended to start a trilogy and a shared universe called the "Batman Epic Crime Saga".
+A sequel, The Batman: Part II, is scheduled for release on February 18, 2028, while a spin-off television series starring Farrell, The Penguin, debuted on HBO in late 2024.